g-merrill/making-a-flask-react-app-from-scratch/README.md

 $ flask run
 ```
 53) Open Postman
-54) Change method to POST and navigate to http://localhost:5000/api/add_item
+54) Change method to POST and type http://localhost:5000/api/add_item as the request URL
 55) Click the Body tab
 56) Make sure the dropdown on the right is set to JSON
 57) Select 'raw' as the input type and enter something like :